 Naturally, a lot of people’s eyes glaze over, and they start to yawn when the subject of how to make a budget or creating a budget to save money comes up.
 Too many people incorrectly assume it’s a lengthy, complicated task, which involves lots of math or accounting, specific jargon and terms, and is more hassle than its worth.
 But, they couldn’t be more wrong!
 In fact, budgeting is pretty simple and easy, with a great number of benefits.
 The real tricky part is sticking to the budget plan and keeping your spending and expenses in check.

 In this article, we’ll highlight some basic considerations for how to budget your money, and provide a simple, step-by-step guide to help you with setting up a budget for the first time.
 Whether you’re single, married, have lots of kids – it doesn’t matter, you can budget your personal spending, your household funds, or anything in between.
 The principles we’ll explain here are simple and versatile.
-We’ll also discuss the benefits to using a budget, how to track your progress on staying within budget, and provide some tips and information for times where you just need a bit of extra help making ends meet.
+We’ll also discuss the benefits of using a budget, how to track your progress on staying within budget, and provide some tips and information for times where you just need a bit of extra help making ends meet.

 As always, our specific information is based on the financial practices and standards of Canada.
 However, especially in the context of budgeting, pretty much all of the information can be applied to almost any country or jurisdiction, as very little of it has to do with specific laws, regulations, or customs – just basic personal finance.